Trespassing laws in Pakistan

 - To cause damage to any individual and/or property

-Criminal Trespass can also take place even if the individual or group of individuals who are committing Criminal Tresspass came in legally and lawfully but were asked to leave (or informed that they were no longer allowed to be there) and they are still on the property.
+Criminal Trespass can also take place even if the individual or group of individuals who are committing Criminal trespass came in legally and lawfully but were asked to leave (or informed that they were no longer allowed to be there) and they are still on the property.

 Intention to commit a crime

-Trespassing is something that, in some cases, an individual could do without even knowing, when the trespasser having any intentions to do anything illegal and/or immoral.
+Trespassing is something that, in some cases, an individual could do without even knowing, when the trespasser has any intentions to do anything illegal and/or immoral.
 Therefore, when trying to prosecute for criminal trespassing, proving criminal intent is a pivotal element in the case.

 Criminal Intention was defended in one particular case (PLD 1959 Lah.
 495) when an individual claimed that a trespasser was committing criminal trespassing as he came to their land to annoy him.
 However, the courts ruled that criminal trespassing did not take place as the person claiming to be “annoyed” was not on the premises at the time.

 The matter of Trespassing in Pakistan becomes more relevant when we look at the definition of the term “Property”.
 In the Pakistan Penal Code, Property is further exemplified as:-

 - A building

 - An area of occupancy (for a human dwelling)

 - Buildings used as a Place of Worship